odoo/odoo/doc/reference/views.rst

 ``mode``
     Default display mode when loading the calendar.
-    Possible attributes are: ``day``, ``week``, ``month``, ``year``
+    Possible attributes are: ``day``, ``week``, ``month``, ``year`` ``scales``
+    Comma-separated list of scales to provide.
+By default, all scales are available.
+See mode for possible scale values.

 ``<field>``
   declares fields to aggregate or to use in kanban *logic*.
 If the field is